-All horses will be judged over a cross-country course of approximately 10 obstacles which are likely to include water, ditches, and banks.
+All horses will be judged on cross-country terrain over a course of approximately five show jump fences, transitioning to 10 cross-country-type obstacles which are likely to include water, ditches, and banks.
 Two tracks will be offered, one up to max Beginner Novice dimensions (2'7") and the other up to max Novice (2'11").

-Cross-Country Overall Impression Scores (20 points)
+Jumping Phase Overall Impression Scores (40 points)

 The judge will award a score of 0 to 10 on each jumping effort.
-Judges will also award a score of 0 to 10 (with a coefficient of .5) on three Overall Impression categories:
+Judges will also award a score of 0 to 10 on four Overall Impression categories: